 Kanal ob Soci is a picturesque medieval town in the middle of the Soca Valley.
-The town with its rich cultural heritage is a popular destination for tourists, as it offers plenty of opportunities for recreation, hiking, cycling, fishing, and swimming.
+With its rich cultural heritage, the town is a popular destination for tourists, as it offers plenty of opportunities for recreation, hiking, cycling, fishing, and swimming.

 The town of Kanal (short of Kanal ob Soci) is the 4th most important town in the region after Bovec, Tolmin and Kobarid.
 In addition to the remnants of World War II left behind from the Isonzo front, you can enjoy a fantastic view of the Julian Alps.